jeheskielSunloy77/cachify-studio/_bmad-output/planning-artifacts/epics.md

 **Given** a profile set to “prompt every time” **When** I connect
 **Then** I am prompted for credentials and they are not persisted after the session

+**Given** the OS credential store is unavailable or disallows secure storage **When** I try to enable “save credentials”
+**Then** the app prevents saving secrets and clearly explains the limitation (falling back to prompt-only behavior)

+**Given** saving to the OS credential store fails **When** I attempt to save credentials
+**Then** the app reports the failure and does not store credentials in any plaintext/local file as a fallback

 ### Story 1.4: Connect to Redis/Memcached with error reporting and connection status